-Google: The behavioral science behind crafting Google’s AdWords campaign
+Google: The behavioral economics behind crafting Google’s AdWords campaign

 Irrational Labs was embedded in Google for a few years.
-In our time there, we did many things, one of which was helping ensure advertisers met their advertising goals.
+In our time there, we did many things, one of which was helping ensure small business advertisers met their advertising goals.

 Case Study #1